 Restaurants at Disney’s Coronado Resort

-The Maya Grill is Disney’s Coronado resort’s only full service dining restaurant.
+The Maya Grilll is Disney’s Coronado resort’s only full service dining restaurant.
 Breakfast favorites include omelets, pancakes and a Kobe Brunch Burger.
-The service is good.
-Ask for a table by the window so that you get a nice view of the resort.
+The service is not that great in our experience.
+We admit this is now a few years ago as we do not have great memories of Maya Grill for breakfast.
+If you do dine there ask for a table by the window so that you get a nice view of the resort.

 Other dining choices at the Coronado Resort are room service available 11am to 11pm, the Siesta Pool Dining and Grill located next to the Dig Site.
 The Ritz Lounge is in the El Centro building and is open from 5pm to 2am with a full service bar and appetizer menu.

 For me the restaurant and eating choices are rather limited as the Maya Grill is one of my least favorite Disney restaurants.
 But Coronado Springs is still my favorite moderate resort – you can always eat somewhere else!

 As I have touched on a little, my last stay at Coronado Springs was at one of the worst times of my personal life.
 I still saw the positive in the Disney Coronado Springs Resort Hotel and would return there in a heart beat.
 I will always choose Disney Coronado Springs if staying in a Disney Moderate Resort.